Frequently asked questions.

 -

-A: Abiding Wild is organized into four days of lessons per week for each unit, with flexibility to adapt to your schedule.
+A: Abiding Wild family lessons are organized into four days of lessons per for each unit, with flexibility to adapt to your schedule.
 A typical day’s activities can often be done in about 20-30 minutes, though you can stretch or condense it based on your family’s pace.
 We understand that not all families will use all suggested activities every day - it gives you tons of flexibility to be as light or robust as you want.
 Because it’s modular, busy families can spread the work over the week or even combine days if needed.
 Many homeschool moms appreciate that it’s structured yet flexible – you have a clear plan for Monday-Thursday (for instance), but it’s not an all-day commitment.
 This leaves room for co-ops, field trips, or just downtime on other days.
 Abiding Wild was truly designed with real homeschooling schedules in mind, so it’s very doable even for large families or busy moms juggling multiple responsibilities.

 -